sadgrlonline/yesterlinks/README.md

 # The Webpages

-Currently there are 2 pages:
+Currently there are 3 pages:
-- Home (view only, public)
+- Home (view only, public) /index.php
+- Submit (public, anti-bot) /submit-a-link.html
-- Edit (requires password, can edit/delete entries)
+- Edit (requires password, can edit/delete entries) /edit/

 # The Database